Find free Utah criminal records in every UT county through official channels today.

 When you successfully search for an individual with a warrant, it will provide their name, age, and city.
 From there, you can click on their name and get more information, such as the court that issued the warrant, the case number, and the charges brought against the individual.

 Federal warrants are handled by the United States Marshall.
 Unfortunately, there is no public database to search for these warrants.
 Federal warrant information is privately hosted on the Warrant Information System (WIN).
-This system can only be accessed by individuals granted access to perform their job.28
+This system can only be accessed by individuals granted access to perform their jobs.28

 If you have a Public Access to Court Electronic Records (PACER) account, you may be able to access certain federal case information.29 However, PACER is a pay-per-document or number of pages service.
 Another option, if the crime is drug-related, is to search on the United States Drug Enforcement Administration’s (DEA) fugitive list.30